oneapi-src/oneDNN/doc/primitives/rnn.md

 the same as in vanilla LSTM.

 @note
-If the `weights_peephole_desc` passed to the operation descriptor constructor is a zero memory desciptor, the primitive will behave the same as in LSTM primitive without peephole.
+If the `weights_peephole_desc` passed to the primitive descriptor constructor is a zero memory desciptor, the primitive will behave the same as in LSTM primitive without peephole.